mukanov8/TanksGame/README.md

 - [Weapon](Java_Code/Weapon.pde) class handles creation of weapon (i.e. bullets) each time a player fires by creating and setting an object of class [FCircle](http://www.ricardmarxer.com/fisica/reference/fisica/FCircle.html)
 - [ExplosionAnimation](Java_Code/ExplosionAnimation.pde) class handles drawing the animation of explosion when bullet hits the tank or bricks.

-The JavaScript Client app. uses are 3 html pages for map creation, tank selection, and waiting for game command.
+The JavaScript Client app. uses are 3 html pages for map creation, tank selection, and waiting for game command:

 - [StartingPage](https://mukanov8.bitbucket.io/index.html)
 - [MapCreationPage](https://mukanov8.bitbucket.io/map.html)
 - [TanksSelectionPage](https://mukanov8.bitbucket.io/tanks.html)

 Java:

 - Developed in [Processing](https://processing.org/).
 - The game is heavily based on usage of [Fisica](http://www.ricardmarxer.com/fisica/) library, as most of the objects created are instances of fisica's FBody class.
 The physics of the game (and collision detection) is also attributed to functionalities of this library.
 - The Processing Sound library was used to be able to play different game sounds (shooting sound, explosion, collision, button click).

 JavaScript:

 - Developed in [p5.js](https://p5js.org/)
 - Used built-in functionalities of p5.js.